joshuatz/markdown-it-do-co-pack/README.md

 --- | --- | ---
 `1.0.0` | 6/28/2021 | Initial Release 🚀

+## Disclaimers
+> *DigitalOcean* is a registered trademark of DigitalOcean, LLC.
+This tool is not affiliated with nor endorsed by DigitalOcean or the DigitalOcean Community in any *official* capacity.

 ## About Me:

 More About Me (Joshua Tzucker):